Creating a New Monitor

 Creating a new Monitor enables you to start gathering social data.

-To begin, click on +Create Monitor at the top of the Monitors Overview page.
+To begin, click on the + Create Monitor button or the green + at the top right of the Monitors Overview page.

 Name Your Monitor